Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users: chmod -R +X .
 This script creates a directory called my_dir with permissions 751 in the working directory: mkdir -m 751 my_dir

+This script changes the group owner to school for the file hello: chgrp school hello